 The Wellness Way Can Help!

 At The Wellness Way, we don’t see eczema as strictly a skin issue.
 We go beyond the surface and dig deep into the contributing factors, including food allergies, gut issues, immune imbalance, and even stress.
-Our practitioners start by having you share your health history and current symptoms.
+Our Wellness Way doctors and coaches start by having you share your health history and current symptoms.
 From there, we’ll recommend specialized testing to find out what is triggering your immune system and keeping you from healing.
 We don’t guess –we test!
 Reach out to one of our Wellness Way Clinics today!

 - Eczema Causes, Triggers & Symptoms | National Eczema Association

 - Eczema (Atopic Dermatitis) | Symptoms, Treatment & Management (aaaai.org)